HiteshKumar314/livelesson-git/README.md

     - `git checkout <HASH or HEAD~>`: if you forget the file you end up in dteached HEAD state
     - `git checkout main`: go back to main
     - `git switch main`: go back to main

+# pat_example
+a change using https and PAT